 Abby is a very prominent first name for females (#694 out of 4276, Top 16%) and also a very prominent surname for both adults and children (#56526 out of 150436, Top 38%).
 (2000 U.S. Census)

 Presented below is the baby name popularity of Abby for girls.
 Abby reached its apex rank of #163 in the U.S. in 2003, and is at #389 currently.
 (Top 1000 Birth Names Statistics, 2014)

 Shown below is a comparison of the usage of Abby and related names.
 Abagail, Abbey, Abbi, Abbie, Abbigail (#857 in 2014), Abi, Abigail (#8), Abigale, Abigayle, Gail, Gale and Gayle are the prominent related forms of Abby (#389 in 2014).
-Adoption of these girl names reached its most widespread in 2003 (usage of 0.3017%) and is now much less (usage 0.1343%, down 55.5%), with versions such as Abbey, Abbie, Abbigail, Abigale and Gayle becoming somewhat dated.
+Variants like Abbygail are seldom used.
+Adoption of these girl names reached its most widespread in 2003 (usage of 0.3017%) and is now much less (usage 0.1343%, 55.5% less), with versions such as Abbey, Abbie, Abbigail, Abigale and Gayle becoming somewhat dated.
 Abby (#389) and Abigail (#8) are two of the more contemporarily stylish birth names among these, and there is a rekindling in birth name popularity for both names.
 (Top 1000 Birth Names Statistics, 2014)